 - Annual Deaf Awareness sessions for all pupils plus an optional Sign Language Club for hearing and deaf children to attend at lunch times.

-- Daily access to a Teacher of the Deaf (TOD).
+- Regular access throughout the week to a Teacher of the Deaf (TOD).

 - Communication support tailored to their individual needs.

 - A strong emphasis on providing good models of language whether English or BSL.
 Use of assessment and monitoring materials for both of these.